-By the 1930’s, grizzly bears were all but exterminated from the Bitterroot Mountains of Idaho and Montana.
-Hunters were simply too eager to prove their mettle against the several hundred pound behemoths.
-They were also seemingly unconstrained by any notion of an honorable kill.
-Legendary 19th century hunter William Wright bragged about bagging five bears in five minutes with only five bullets, a tally that included a sow and her two helpless cubs.
-A hunting culture that had no notion of restraint, along with habitat loss, proved to be too much for the species.
+Legendary 19th century hunter William Wright once bragged about bagging five bears in five minutes with only five bullets, a tally that included a sow and her two helpless cubs.
+A hunting culture that had no notion of restraint, along with habitat loss, soon proved to be too much for the species.
+Today’s political culture keeps it from coming back.

-For a brief moment, Americans had an opportunity to reintroduce grizzly bears to the Bitterroots.
-A rare coalition of timber industry representatives and wildlife activists agreed on a compromise plan.
+The possibility of returning grizzlies to the Bitterroot Mountains was born out of the wolf wars, the political battle over reintroducing wolves to Yellowstone National Park.
+Hoping to avoid a repeat of that decade’s acrimony, a rare coalition of timber industry representatives and wildlife activists agreed on a compromise reintroduction plan.
 The bears wouldn’t enjoy the full protections of the Endangered Species Act, protections that would have shut out lumberjacks and ranchers and turned a good portion of Idaho into a bear “recovery zone.”
 Instead, the grizzlies would be an “experimental” population, a move that would ensure their introduction and at least leave the potential for more conservation protections down the road.

 Mistrust ran just as high on the other side.
 A staffer for Idaho Senator Larry Craig argued, “This is more than just an experimental introduction, it is a bid for controlling the entire western way of life.”